 Effective June 1, 2001, we acquired Brandywine Hospital, a 168-bed acute care facility located in Coatesville, Pennsylvania, for an aggregate consideration of approximately \$61 million.
 Effective September 1, 2001, we acquired Red Bud Regional Hospital, a 103-bed facility located in Red Bud, Illinois, for an aggregate consideration of approximately \$5 million.
+On October 1, 2001, we acquired Jennersville Regional Hospital, a 59-bed hospital located in West Grove, Pennsylvania, for an aggregate consideration of approximately \$29 million.
 Each of these hospitals is the sole provider of general acute hospital services in its community.

 During 2000, we acquired, through five purchases and two capital lease transactions, most of the assets, including working capital, of seven hospitals.
 These acquisitions include the purchase of assets of a hospital which we were managing under an operating agreement.
 We had purchased the working capital accounts of that hospital in 1998.
 The consideration for the seven hospitals totaled approximately \$247 million.
 This consideration consisted of \$148 million in cash, which we borrowed under our acquisition loan facilities, and assumed liabilities of \$99 million.
 We prepaid the lease obligation relating to each lease transaction.
 We included the prepayment as part of the cash consideration.
+The purchase of our hospital in Kirksville, Missouri includes an operating lease for the primary building location.